 Both Cambridge and Oxford are easy to get to from London, although Cambridge is slightly further away.
 You can get to either city in around an hour by train.
-There are also bus options that take a bit longer.
+There are also bus options that are cheaper but take a bit longer.

 Head to either London Liverpool Street or King’s Cross Station to catch the train to Cambridge.
 For Oxford, the trains leave from either London Paddington or Marylebone.
 Check the train schedules and pricing here.
 To get the lowest prices on train tickets, book in advance, choose specific train trains, and avoid peak hours.

-For day trips, it’s best to take the train, but for those that have more time a bus is another option especially if you want to travel late.
+Whether you do a Oxford or Cambridge day trip, it’s best to take the train, but for those that have more time a bus is another option especially if you want to travel late.
 National Express provides 24-hour service to both Oxford and Cambridge from London Victoria Station.
-Check schedules and pricing with National Express here.
+Check schedules and pricing with National Express to Cambridge here or check schedules and pricing with National Express to Oxford here.

 For those traveling to Oxford, there is also what is called the Oxford Tube.
 The Oxford Tube is a bus that runs frequently 24 hours a day, starts at Victoria Station, and has a few other stops in London.
 Find more information about the Oxford Tube here.

 Overall Winner: Cambridge or Oxford?